tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_reasons_for_anemic_overviews.md

 It's not the writer's responsibility to bring non-target users up from ground zero here, holding my hand through this knowledge domain and assuming I know nothing.
 But it would help to perhaps explicitly identify the audience here.
 Even without identifying the audience, though, it's pretty clear reading this overview that I'm not the user envisioned for this product.

 So how do you, as a technical writer, a person who is most likely an outsider to the domain you're working in, know if the overview makes sense to the intended audience?
-This is the whole crux of writing documentation: most of the time, you're an outsider to the knowledge domain, so it's hard to know what the audience already knows or does not know, and what you need to explain or what you can assume.
+This is the whole crux of writing documentation: most of the time, you're an outsider to the knowledge domain, so it's hard to know what the audience already knows or does not know, and what to explain or assume.

 As technical writers, we usually spin our lack of domain awareness as a positive, because we don't end up assuming our audience knows so much already.
 We aren't hampered by the curse of knowledge, numb to the jargon and concepts our audience also isn't familiar with.
 So we explain the basics, we define terms, we start a few rungs lower on the knowledge ladder than people expect.
 And users often appreciate it.